nmvNoble/Builds-up-to-date/README.md

 <li>
   <strong>RGB Wizard</strong>, A 3D Arcade game made from scratch using Primitive objects.<br>
   3 Elements.
+3 Enemy types.
 3 Spells.
-Just how long can the RGB Wizard last fighting their own Kin?
-The RGB Wizard has to be quick to choose which combination of spell and element they should use to survive each wave.<br>
+Just how long can the RGB Wizard last fighting the RGB Enemies?
+The RGB Wizard has to be quick to choose which combination of spell and element they should use based on the enemies they face to survive each wave.<br>
   https://github.com/nmvNoble/3D-Scripting
 </li>
 <li>